ZainabShafi/Pharmaceutical_Matplotlib_Analysis/README.md

 Visual representations of the total observations **(Mouse ID/Timepoints)** for each drug regimen using both Pandas and Matplotlib are created.

+Appropriate use of .index, .values to create x ticks and bar height.

 Pie charts are generated to display the gender distribution of mice.

 **Quartiles, Outliers, and Boxplots:**

 The final tumor volume for each mouse under specific treatment regimens (Capomulin, Ramicane, Infubinol, and Ceftamin) is determined.

-Quartiles, interquartile range (IQR), and potential outliers are calculated.
+Quartiles, interquartile range (IQR), and potential outliers are calculated using looping and relevant formula.

 Boxplots are utilized to visualize the spread of tumor volume across different treatment groups.